The Duchess of Malfi: Status of women and responsibility for the tragedy

-The ideal quality her brothers would foist on the Duchess is that of being submissive to (their) male control, though ironically widowhood was often the first time women might be independent of the control of husbands or male relatives.
-However, the Duchess went against her brothers' wishes and remarried.
-Her assertion of her freedom of choice is best illustrated in her soliloquy following her conversation with her brothers when they strictly advise her to not even think about remarrying.
-Immediately after telling her brothers that she will never remarry, she says to herself: "If all my royal kindred / Lay in my way unto this marriage, / I'd make them my low foot-steps."
-The central conflict of the play involves the Duchess' desire to marry for love and her brothers' desire to prevent her from remarrying (either to inherit her estate and control her choices, or perhaps out of Ferdinand's potentially incestuous love for his sister).
-Throughout, she refuses to submit to her brothers' attempts at control and even asserts her identity and self-control at the moment of her death, announcing "I am Duchess of Malfi still" (4.2).
+The brothers demand that the Duchess be submissive to their (patriarchal) control, although widowhood was often the first time women might be independent of the control of husbands or male relatives.
+The Duchess's assertion of her freedom of choice is well illustrated in an aside following a conversation with her brothers in they strictly forbid her to remarry.
+Immediately her brothers exit, she says to herself: "If all my royal kindred / Lay in my way unto this marriage, / I'd make them my low foot-steps."
+The central conflict of the play involves the Duchess's desire to marry for love and her brothers' desire to prevent her from remarrying (apparently in order to inherit her estate, but in Ferdinand's case perhaps also out of a subjacent incestuous jealousy).
+Throughout, she refuses to submit to her brothers' attempts to control her and asserts her identity and self-control even at her death, announcing "I am Duchess of Malfi still" (4.2).

-The internal struggle faced by the Duchess when fighting her brothers and hiding her marriage was all part of Webster's intention to reflect and refer to the Roman paradigms and Senecan tragedies.
-This is compelled through the Duchess's speech and actions.
+The internal struggle faced by the Duchess when fighting her brothers and hiding her marriage reflects the influence on Webster of Roman paradigms as represented in Senecan tragedies.